ImperialCollegeLondon/rse_further_git_course/episodes/l1-03-intermediate_concepts.md

 $ git reset --soft HEAD^
 ```

-This reset the staging area to match the most recent commit, but leaves the working
+This resets the staging area to match the most recent commit, but leaves the working
 directory unchanged - so no information is lost.
 Now you can review the files you
 modified, make more changes or whatever you like.
-When you are ready, you stag and
+When you are ready, you stage and
 commit your files, as usual.
 You can go back 2 commits, 3, etc with `HEAD^2`,
 `HEAD^3`... but the further you go, the more chances there are to leave orphan commits -
-commits without a previous commit they go after -, resulting in a messy (but potentially
+commits without a previous commit they go after - resulting in a messy (but potentially
 recoverable) repository, as information is not lost.
 You can read about this recovery
 process in this [blog post in
 Medium](https://www.ocpsoft.org/tutorials/git/use-reflog-and-cherry-pick-to-restore-lost-commits/).